-Yet, despite this amazing digital transformation of local governments, many municipal websites still look dated.
+Yet, despite this amazing digital transformation of local governments, many municipal websites still look dated and don’t fully serve citizens’ needs.
 Obsolete websites are relics of the era before digital government, and oftentimes continued reliance on them does a disservice to building your local government's credibility, flexibility, and civic engagement.
-Meanwhile, the American Disabilities Act mandates that government websites meet specific criteria so that a website is easy to navigate for ALL constituents.
-Failure to provide digital accessibility for all could result in a lawsuit from the Department of Justice.

 But what does the ADA require?
-And how can your local government make improvements to your website to make it better looking, easier to navigate, and provide more effective communication?
-Follow along for your everything you need to know guide on ADA compliance standards.
+And how can your local government make improvements to your website to make it better looking, easier to navigate, and ADA compliance accessible?

 What is the ADA?

 As mentioned above, the WCAG guidelines provide great insights into how to make your website navigation experience a positive one for people with visual or hearing disabilities.
+Check out our website ADA compliance checklist.

 WCAG breaks down website compliance action items into the following categories: